Overview

 • To be considered for a position in our program, applicants from medical schools located outside the US and Canada MUST have graduated from medical school in the last 5 years.

-• Passed USMLE Step I & II Knowledge test on the first attempt.
-SMLE Step 3 is not required to apply.
+• Passed USMLE Step I & II Knowledge tests on the first attempt.

 • Fluent in spoken and written English.

-• You must be eligible for an ECFMG Certificate in order to apply.
+• You must be eligible for an ECFMG Certificate to apply.
 We require that you submit your ECFMG eligibility through ERAS before February 1.
 We are required to have an ECFMG certificate on file for every IMG intern who matches into our training program.

 Application Review and Interview Selection Procedures